ad-lib27/cs207-FinalProject/docs/milestone2.md

 The `numpy` library supports math operations and elementary functions.
 The `pytest` library supports coverage testing.
 The `mock` library supports mock-inputs to the keyboard for the user interface (interact.py).

+## Future Features <a name="future_features"></a>

+For the final version of this project, we would plan to do reverse mode in addition to forward mode.